ameliadrozdowska22/YOLOv8-mask-generation/README.md

 Paste the path to the foulder in the console and press enter.\
 If the path to the foulder is faulty or does not exist you will be informed and asked to provide a correct path.\

+## Approach explanation
+Each task of the program is managed by a separate function.\
+All functions are then called by the `main()` function to ensure integrated flow\
+Tasks of the program include:
+ - loading the model, managed by the `load_model()` function
+ - obtaining the image from user input, managed by the `image_user_input()` function
+ - obtaining the results of model's predictions, managed by the `get_results()` function
+ - filtering masks of certain pieces of furniture, managed by the `filter_masks()` function
+ - creating images of the masks, managed by the `generate_mask_images()` function
+ - saving the images as PNG files on the desired folder with the names corresponding to the masked object, managed by the `save_masks()` function

 ## Visualization
 **1. Uploaded picture:**